gedrutten/Portfolio/content/3644QCA/Day10.md

 + Tastes better and value higher if it is sun-dried with the natural sunlight
 + Artificial light produces greenish tea, but naturally dried is green-grey
 + In terms of aging:
-    + First year tea is naieve
+    + First year tea is naive
     + After 3 years, becomes medicine - good to drink in summer (good to reduce heat and good for bladder)
     + After 7 years very rare, treasure.
 Like wine from 1982.
 + Originally lime green tea, but eventually becomes like black tea